 Common Pregnancy Screening Tests

-You will have regular antenatal appointments through your pregnancy.
+You will have regular antenatal appointments throughout your pregnancy.
 Both you and your baby will be monitored for any problems, so it’s important that you keep seeing a health professional who is trained in pregnancy care.

 - You are likely to have an ultrasound in your first trimester (3 months).
 This will check your baby’s size and helps to estimate their due date.
 The ultrasound will also give important information about the position of the baby, how many babies are present and if there are any early problems with their development.
 During this ultrasound, a measurement is taken from the back of the baby’s neck (nuchal translucency).
 Combined with specific blood results (from the mother), the risk of having a baby with Down syndrome is assessed.

 - A second trimester ultrasound (between 18-20 weeks) will give more detailed information about the baby’s gender, development and size.
 It will also check for abnormalities.
 A second trimester blood test will also help to check for other chromosomal conditions.